 Gouda is a well preserved city south of Amsterdam.
-It is also the home of the huge St Jan, a fine Gothic church filled with large numbers and outstanding quality stained glass windows – actually considered the best in the world.
+It is also the home of the huge St Jan, a fine Gothic church filled with a large numbers and outstanding quality stained glass windows – actually considered the best in the world.
 (Closed on Sunday!)
 We could well combine a visit to these two buildings side by side.

 Close by, outside, is a rare example of a Motte, a fortification hill dating from the Middle Ages.

 Gouda has quirky small canals and regular canals.
 We will also see the locks and sluices that allowed interior traffic between major cities in the Dutch Republic.